766O/766O.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm B.S student at Sejong University.

-I am an undergraduate intern student in the Multimodal AI Lab.
+I am an undergraduate intern student at the Multimodal AI Lab. at Hanyang University

+Under the supervision of Professor Dongjin Kim at the Robotics Multimodal AI Lab.

 My research focuses on Multimodal AI, specifically Multimodal learning.

+1. **Data efficient Domain adaptation & generalization**: Perform domain adaptation and generalization in zero-shot and few-shot settings using a multimodal embedding space.

+2. **Data Issues in Deep Learning**: An effective approach to addressing long-tail scenarios and data scarcity in the vision domain by leveraging text information.

+3. **Utilizing synthetic data**: Efficient methods for utilizing synthetic data.